Stone Old Alleynians F.C.

+The Club has full, 3-Star Accreditation from The FA, and is host to over 70 teams, ranging from U6 to over-70s.
+There is also a thriving female section, who also have two open-age women’s teams competing in the Staffordshire Ladies County League.

+The Club is traditionally based at Alleyne’s Sports Centre, Oulton Road, Stone, located just 200 yards away from Alleyne’s Academy.

 History

 The club's name derives from its foundation in 1962 with a team of former pupils, with some teachers and current pupils, of Alleyne's Grammar School, Stone, Staffordshire (now Alleyne's Academy).
 The club started in Division 4 of the Stafford Amateur League, gaining promotion to Division 3 in their second season.
 The following season saw them promoted again and further promotion followed as they finished as champions of Division 2.
 The 1970–71 season saw the club win the league for the first time, and then winning it again a further 3 times.